BurnOutTrader/tick-trader/docs/strategies.md

 ```

 ---

-## How data arrives (SHM vs UDS)

-- You do not need to choose between SHM and UDS in your strategy.
-The engine selects the transport.
-- Hot feeds (Ticks, Quotes, MBP10):
-  - Provider adapters write snapshots to SHM and the Router emits Response::AnnounceShm.
-  - The engine starts a per-(topic,key) SHM reader upon AnnounceShm and invokes your callbacks from SHM data.
-  - While SHM is active, the system does not send duplicate UDS batches for these topics.
-- Other topics and control:
-  - Orders/Positions/Account events, bars/candles, discovery, pings, and subscribe acks are carried over UDS.
-- Fallback:
-  - If SHM is not announced for a hot stream, the engine consumes UDS batches for that stream and your callbacks still fire.

 ## Engine runtime and helpers (current)

 The runtime and handle expose synchronous helper methods.
 Use EngineHandle inside callbacks for low-latency fire-and-forget actions; use EngineRuntime outside callbacks (setup, tools, discovery, batch operations).